namanjoshi26/namanjoshi26/README.md

 - Previous internships- 1) Science Kidz Educare(Technical Associate Intern), 2) SilverNeuron Consulting(Data Science Intern) 3) Iha Consulting Services Ltd(Data Science Intern).
 - 🔭 I’m currently involved in an extensive course in the domain of Applied AI and working as a Machine Learning Intern at Quixy.
 - 👯 I’m looking to collaborate on exciting projects based on ML models.
-- 🤔 I’m looking for full time opportunities starting from September/October 2023.
+- 🤔 I’m looking for full time internship opportunities for Summer 2023.
 - ⚡ Fun fact: I am a violinist as well.